rickstaa/tmux-notify/README.md

 ## How does it work

 A naive approach.
 Checks if pane content ends with the bash prompt suffixes mentioned above every 10 seconds.

+## Other use cases

+### Use inside a docker container

+Because tmux-notify uses [libnotify](https://gitlab.gnome.org/GNOME/libnotify) to send notifications, it needs access to the host's D-Bus socket.
+An excellent guide on how to do this can be found [here](https://github.com/mviereck/x11docker/wiki/How-to-connect-container-to-DBus-from-host#dbus-user-session-daemon).
+You can also check out the [examples/docker](examples/docker/README.md) folder for an example.

 ## Contributing